Hbeto021/android-mvp-sample/README.md

 # android-mvp-sample

-This sample is a simple demonstration of Mvp pattern, without external libs to understand the concept of this pattern.
+This sample is a simple demonstration of Mvp pattern done by me, without external libs to understand the concept of this pattern.

 Basically the user make a request, the Presenter receive this request, make all necessary logics and update the view according to what the user requested.